Unital operads, monoids, monads, and bar constructions: Appendix: operads as symmetric monoidal categories

 is an isomorphism of right $\SI_m$ and left $\SI_n$ objects in $\sV$ for each $m\geq 1$ and $n\geq 0$.
 Then the right $\SI_n$-spaces $\sC(n) = \sK(\bn,\mathbf{1})$ specify an underlying operad with structure maps $\ga$ given by the composites

-where $j= j_1+ \cdots + j_k$.
-Another direct verification shows that $\sK$ is then isomorphic to the symmetric monoidal envelope $\tilde{\sC}$ as a symmetric monoidal category.
-Similarly, if we start with an operad $\sC$, then $\sC$ is isomorphic as an operad to the underlying operad of $\tilde{\sC}$.
-Summarizing and elaborating, we have the following version of \cite[Proposition 3.1]{BBPTY}.

-\begin{thm} The symmetric monoidal envelope and the underlying operad functors specify an equivalence of categories between the category of operads in $\sV$ and a full subcategory of the category of symmetric monoidal categories enriched in $\sV$ with object monoid $\bN$ and strong symmetric monoidal functors between them. \end{thm}
+where $m= m_1+ \cdots + m_k$.
+Another direct verification shows that $\sK$ is then isomorphic to the permutative envelope $\overline{\sC}$ as a permutative category.
+Similarly, if we start with an operad $\sC$, then $\sC$ is isomorphic as an operad to the underlying operad of $\overline{\sC}$.
+Summarizing and elaborating, we have the following version of \cite[Proposition 3.1]{BBPTY2}. \begin{thm} The permutative envelope and the underlying operad functors specify an equivalence of categories between the category of operads in $\sV$ and a full subcategory of the category of $\sV$-enriched permutative categories with object monoid $\bN$ and permutative functors between them. \end{thm}